PAL-ML/PEARL_v1/README.md

 ## Usage

 1. In your Google Drive, add a shortcut to our processed clip embeddings [drive folder](https://drive.google.com/drive/folders/1WBE9nsfDURndHh73WfaPC9rwrAqfe_GT?usp=sharing)
 2. Open any of the jupyter notebooks in `notebooks/experiments` in Google Colab and update the section `Initialization & constants`.
-Make sure the paths point to where the clip embeddings are saved as in step 1 and where saved probe and encoder checkpoints should be saved in your drive.
+Make sure the paths point to where the clip embeddings are saved as in step 1 and where probe and encoder checkpoints should be saved in your drive.
 3. Run the notebook

 > To run without using our saved clip embeddings, change `training_input` in `Initialization & constants` from `embeddings` to `images`.
 Note that making this change would require you to make several changes to the notebooks we provide, including the encoder used (to CLIPEncoder).